lnxs-prsn/koulu/learning_journal_2025/11_learningjournal.md

       - but I can get whole task done with just replace and str index method
       - but doing so would go against my purpose of learining
     - over all exiciting task makes you appreciate how easy standard library makes python devs life

+17.11/ koulu
+  - learning about html and css
+    - taking deeper dive on css as default html is understood
+      -